Table of Contents

-Sulbutiamine helps protect neurons in the hippocampus, the region of the brain responsible for memory, and in the retina, the part of the eye responsible for sight.
-In studies in rats, sulbutiamine prevented these neurons from dying from oxygen and glucose deprivation, commonly caused by heart attacks and strokes.
-[10, 11] It may do this through antioxidant activity, by stimulating the cell to use its available energy more efficiently, or a mixture of both.
+In rat studies, sulbutiamine prevented neurons from dying from oxygen and glucose deprivation, commonly caused by heart attacks and strokes.
+[2, 3] It may do this through antioxidant activity, by stimulating the cell to use its available energy more efficiently.

 There is some limited evidence that sulbutiamine can help with diabetes and with glucose balance.
-More promising, though, is its ability to protect nerves from diabetes-related damage and reduce fatigue and pain.
 Though trials in mice did not show improvement, their nerves did, implying that taking sulbutiamine long term could be the way to go when treating diabetes.
-[15, 16]
+[7, 8]

-The common treatment for memory loss in Alzheimer’s is acetylcholinesterase, but it is not always effective.
-Studies on sulbutiamine indicate that it can be an alternative to acetylcholinesterase and improve memory retention and mood in early-stage Alzheimer’s patients, which may slow the progression of the disease.
-[8, 18]
+Studies on sulbutiamine indicate it may be an alternative to acetylcholinesterase and improve memory retention and mood in early-stage Alzheimer’s patients, which may slow the progression of the disease.
+[10,11]

-This is supported by the fact that older people have trouble absorbing thiamine, which makes an easily absorbable thiamine supplement like sulbutiamine very important.
 Thiamine supplementation is also associated with reduced plaque formation in the brain and boosted glucose metabolism, which are linked to Alzheimer’s symptoms.
-[19, 20]
+[12, 13]

 Chronic Fatigue Syndrome